Family, Inspiration and Mission

 This has led to a decision to have The Ikoku Charitable Trusts and The Alvan Ikoku Foundation governed, respectively, by a Board of Trustees and a set of Advisory Boards of Directors.
 Details of the three-board system can be found on our page for Governance.

 Further Details on Governance

-As stated earlier, The Alvan Ikoku Foundation are dedicated to fostering philanthropy and good works concerning Africa, its global diasporas and a range of shared societies — toward the betterment of lives across the globe.
-And so in accordance with the above, The Foundations provide the following:
+The C&C Ikoku Foundation is dedicated to fostering ethical philanthropy concerning Africa, its global diasporas, and humanely coexisting communities — toward humane futures for lives across the globe.
+And so in accordance with the above, the Foundation provides the following:

-Independent, private, non-profit organizations that serve the public interest in Africa and its global diasporas — by advancing education and research and by also supporting creative ideas, civic endeavors and emerging communities, organizations and societies.
+A nonprofit organization that serves the public interest in Africa and its global diasporas — by advancing ethical philanthropy in several domains, including education and research, civics and governance, health and humanities, industry and innovation.